fairdirect/foodrescue-app/README.md

     cmake ../.. \
       -DQTANDROID_EXPORTED_TARGET=foodrescue \
+      -DANDROID_APK_DIR=$(readlink -f ../../src/android) \
-      -DANDROID_APK_DIR=../../src/android \
+      -DCMAKE_SYSROOT=/opt/android-sdk/ndk/18.1.5063045/platforms/android-21/arch-arm \
-      -DCMAKE_TOOLCHAIN_FILE=/usr/local/share/ECM/toolchain/Android.cmake \
+      -DCMAKE_TOOLCHAIN_FILE=/usr/share/ECM/toolchain/Android.cmake \
       -DECM_ADDITIONAL_FIND_ROOT_PATH=/opt/qt/5.12.4/android_armv7 \
       -DCMAKE_PREFIX_PATH=/opt/qt/5.12.4/android_armv7 \
       -DANDROID_SDK_BUILD_TOOLS_REVISION=28.0.2 \
-      -DCMAKE_INSTALL_PREFIX=../../install/android \
+      -DCMAKE_INSTALL_PREFIX=$(readlink -f../../install/android) \
       -DKF5Kirigami2_DIR=$(readlink -f ../../install/android/lib/cmake/KF5Kirigami2) \
       -DZXing_DIR=$(readlink -f ../../install/android/lib/cmake/ZXing)
     ```

-    TODO: The line `export ANDROID_PLATFORM=23` might not be needed.

-3. **Build the application.** You could also just `make` first to see if the compilation step is successful.
-Note that `make install` is necessary before every `make create-apk` as otherwise newly added files like icons would not land in the Android APK package.
-Only the files found in `${CMAKE_INSTALL_PREFIX}` when `make create-apk` runs will make it to the APK package!
-(This should be considered a bug in the build dependencies and we'll try to get it fixed.)
+4. **Build the application.** Note that `make install` is necessary before every `make create-apk` as otherwise newly added files like icons would not land in the Android APK package.
+Only the files found in `${CMAKE_INSTALL_PREFIX}` at the time when `make create-apk` runs will make it to the APK package!
+(TODO: This seems to be a bug in the build dependencies, we should try to get it fixed.)

     ```
+    make
     make install
     make create-apk
     ```

+    You can ignore all the following error messages during the `make create-apk` step; they do not lead to any failures at runtime.
+(TODO: Investigate and fix the cause of these error messages.)

+    ```
+    could not find libm.so in
+      …/foodrescue-app/build/…/bin
+      …/foodrescue-app/install/android/lib/
+      /opt/qt/5.12.5/android_armv7
+    could not find libc++_shared.so in [… as above] could not find libdl.so in [… as above] could not find libc.so in [… as above]

+    readelf: Error: '/opt/qt/5.12.5/android_armv7/lib/' is not an ordinary file

+    Warning: QML import could not be resolved in any of the import paths: local
+    Warning: QML import could not be resolved in any of the import paths: org.kde.kirigami
+    Warning: QML import could not be resolved in any of the import paths: org.kde.kirigami.private
+    Warning: QML import could not be resolved in any of the import paths: QtQuick.Controls.…
+    Warning: QML import could not be resolved in any of the import paths: Qt.test.qtestroot
+    ```

-4. **Install the application to your Android device.** First enable `adb` debug mode on your Android device, pair it with `adb` on the computer, and then execute:
+5. **Install the application to your Android device.** First enable `adb` debug mode on your Android device, pair it with `adb` on the computer, and then execute:

     ```
     make install-apk-foodrescue